-It’s 2023; with rapid technological development, even the most prosperous businesses have challenges in their day-to-day operations.
+With rapid technological development, even the most prosperous businesses have challenges in their day-to-day operations.
 Payment processing of cashless payments is one of the numerous demands faced by small and medium-sized companies (SMBs).
-The days of cash dominance are passed, thanks to the widespread availability of other payment methods such as checks, credit cards, and debit cards.

 Many companies are turning to third-party payment processors to avoid the hassle and expense of setting up a dedicated merchant account.
 Most third-party payment processors accept applications within minutes, allowing you to begin selling immediately, unlike merchant accounts, which have a long application procedure.
-In contrast to the convoluted fee schedules associated with merchant accounts, the flat rates charged by third-party processors are much easier to understand.

 What is a Third-Party Payment Processor?